apluslms/aplus-manual/m02_programming_exercises/07_graphics.rst

 Second, mooc-grader gives the grading results and feedback to A+ as HTML document.
-The HTML document cannot refer to any image files inside the grading container, because that container is shut down before mooc-grader handles the results to A+.
+The HTML document cannot refer to any image files inside the grading container, because that container is shut down before mooc-grader hands the results off to A+.
 Therefore any pictures that must be shown to student must be *encoded into the HTML response* using `Data URI scheme
 <https://en.wikipedia.org/wiki/Data_URI_scheme>`_.
 In plain English, this means
 that the image file is converted into text that is placed in the HTML document.